jacob14916/GigaDORAM-USENIX23-Artifact/README.md

 Roughly speaking, we benchmarked GigaDORAM in 2 different settings
 * Single machine tests: we execute GigaDORAM through 3 processes on the same machine.
 This enables us to artifically restrict the network between the machines processes via the `tc` command and benchmark the preformence of GigaDORAM in varying network settings.
 * Multi machine tests: we execute GigaDORAM on 3 different AWS EC2 instances in (cluster placement) on the same AWS region.
 These tests are meant to demonstrate the "real world" potential of GigaDORAM.

+Finally, we briefly comment on benchmarking other constructions

 **The absolute best way to reproduce our benchmarks is [THIS HOW TO VIDEO](https://youtu.be/ZRLwktR-1cI).** If that's not your style, see the written instructions below.